simonlindgren/ssc-jupyterhub/README.md

         Choose: `1: Spin up a temporary webserver (standalone)`, then go through the generation process.

         We now have certificates in the `/etc/letsencrypt/live/<your.address>` folder: `fullchain.pem` is the certificate, and `privkey.pem` is the key file.
+     - As we want to use port 443, we must remove the Linux default setting that prohibits users other than root to open ports below 1024.
+        - `sudo sysctl -w net.ipv4.ip_unprivileged_port_start=80`
+        - Also do this, to remember the change at reboot:
+            - `sudo -i`
+            - `echo net.ipv4.ip_unprivileged_port_start=80 > /etc/sysctl.d/99-reduce-unprivileged-port-start-to-80.conf`
+            - `exit`

-     - Now generate a config file for Jupyterhub in the standard UNIX filesystem location:
+     - Now generate a config file for Jupyterhub in a directory:

         ```
-        sudo chown -R your-username /etc  ## <-- in this SSC case, the username is ubuntu
-        mkdir /etc/jupyterhub
+        mkdir jupyterhub # <-- note that this will then be created under /home/ubuntu
-        cd /etc/jupyterhub
+        cd jupyterhub
         jupyterhub --generate-config
         ```

+        Copy the SSL certificates here.

+        `sudo cp /etc/letsencrypt/live/digsum.net/fullchain.pem fullchain.pem`
+        `sudo cp /etc/letsencrypt/live/digsum.net/privkey.pem privkey.pem`
+        `sudo chown -R ubuntu /home/ubuntu`

         Edit the config file:
         ```
         nano jupyterhub_config.py